 Polar Bear Son: in Kinship with the Wild

-Polar Bear Son, by Lydia Dabcovich, is a touching story inspired by an ancient Inuit folktale about an elderly childless woman who finds a lost polar bear cub and raises him as her own.
-When he grows up she can no longer look after herself, so he brings her food.
-Most people may think of Polar Bear Son as a nice touching story about traditional Inuit lifestyle from another time and era, but do not see how it can resonate with their everyday lives today.
+Polar Bear Son, is inspired by a timeless heartwarming Inuit* folktale about an elderly childless woman who finds a lost polar bear cub and raises him as her own.
+When she grows too old to look after herself, he brings her food.
+This is such a charming story of reciprocity, interdependence and mutual thriving.

 Sketches and designs, prior to carving.

-In fact, it is easy to become disconnected from the reality of how dependent we are on the wild for our survival.
+In fact, thinking in a more ecological way, it is easy to become disconnected from the reality of how dependent we are on the wild for our survival.
 With the disappearance of bees for example, we have reduced crop success, threatening our food supply.
 We may not think of the bees as our family members, and yet like the Polar Bear in this Inuit tale, they clearly do pollinate crops that literally feed us.

 The soil on a farm includes thousands and thousands of beetles, springtails, mites, earth worms, spiders, ants, nematodes and other organisms that engineer pathways for rainwater, provides nutrients for plants and break down of organic matter from previous crops to make the soil fertile.
 Larger predators like snakes and coyotes hunt for rodents and other pests on farm that may otherwise overtake and eat all the crops.